Combat school - Brutal and efficient - Survival focused - Self defense.

 Dr. Mullen , Sifu Wing Chun Gung Fu , is a retired Chiropractor in Arlington Texas, a suburb of Dallas / Fort Worth.
 He has a doctorate in Chiropractic a bachelor of science in chemistry and biology.
 Chiropractors are the masters of human structure, physiology, and biomechanics bar none.

 Long before that he was a bouncer in a rock bar, bodyguard, and personal trainer.
 He was also security in a welfare hotel during graveyard shift near the Bronx in New York City.
 Due to this bizarre confluence of circumstance, he has had a few hundred random people try to kill him for more than 20 years.
-This includes many ex-convicts from Rikers Island, Sing Sing prison, and nearby psych wards; one person on PCP (not recommended).
+This includes many ex-convicts from Rikers Island, Sing Sing prison, and nearby psych wards [ Bellevue Hospital NYC ]; and one person on PCP (not recommended).

-Dr. Mullen has accepted all challenges for 25 years.
+Dr. Mullen has given and accepted challenges for over 25 years.

 Grandmaster - Yip Man ( 1893-1972 ) deceased